zaklogician/libmantle/README.md

 system.
 You can verify this by typing `python --version` or `python3 --version` into your terminal.
 If you do not have Python installed, please [follow these instructions](https://www.python.org/downloads/) to install it.
+You will also need `venv`, to verify that you have it, use `python3 -m venv -h` in the terminal.

 The project uses `poetry` as a build tool: it handles dependencies and streamlines packaging, versioning, and distributing Python packages.
-This guide also requires `pipx`, which will help you install and run `mantletool` in an isolated environments, preventing conflicts between different versions of the same dependencies.
+This guide also requires `pipx`, which will help you install and run `mantletool` in an isolated environment, preventing conflicts between different versions of the same dependencies.

 To install `poetry`, run the following command: